lunarmodules/ldoc/docs/doc.md

 the @lookup directive in documents, which must start at the first column on its own line.
 For instance, if I am talking about `pl.utils`, then I can say "@lookup utils" and thereafter references like @\{printf} will resolve correctly.

+If you look at the source for this document, you will see a `@lookup doc.md` which allows direct references to sections like @{Readme_files|this}.

 Remember that the default is for references in backticks to be resolved; unlike @ references, it is not an error if the reference cannot be found.